marcoguerri/marcoguerri.github.io/_posts/2023-07-09-broadcom-pxe-write.markdown

 ```

 Register `0x6838` seems to be undocumented, and I can only speculate it implementes NVRAM read interface.
-We saw earlier that there are 8 entries in the directory each one 12 bytes long, overall 0x60 bytes:
+We saw earlier that there are 8 entries in the directory each one 12 bytes long, overall 0x60 bytes, and `edi`
-we can assume `edi+0x60` points into memory just after the directory table.
+still holds the base address of the NVRAM in destination memory.
+If we succeed in finding an entry that triggers
-If we succeed in finding an entry that triggers the copy, we set a flag:
+the copy, we set a flag in `[esp+1Ch+var_18]`:
 ```
 0002BC55                 mov     [esp+1Ch+var_18], 1
 ```